Everything you ever wanted to know about LED projectors

 Pros and cons of LED projectors

-The biggest advantage of LED projectors is their lamp life.
+The biggest advantage of LED projectors is their lamp life and low heat output.
 LEDs last at least 10 times longer than traditional projector lamps.
 Many LED projectors can run for 10,000 hours or more.
 Since the lamp lasts the life of the projector, you don’t have to worry about buying new lamps.

-No warm up or cool down time is needed.
+Much faster start up and shut down times as no warm up or cool down is needed.
 LED projectors are also much quieter than projectors that use traditional lamps.

 The biggest disadvantage of LED projectors is their brightness.
-Most LED projectors currently produce only around 10 to 1,000 lumens.
+Most LED projectors max out at around 3,000 - 3,500 lumens.

 Most popular with ...